fernandocastor/fernandocastor.github.io/_posts/2015-11-19-green-haskell.markdown

 ---
 layout: post
-title:  "Haskell in Green Land: Analyzing the Energy Behavior of a Purely Functional Language"
+title:  "Haskell in Green Land: Analyzing the energy behavior of a purely functional language"
 date:   2015-11-19 23:00:00
 categories: general
 ---